 This is one of my mantras.
 Jokingly, yes, but in reality I do use hummus like it’s a food group!
 I use not just traditional hummus, but all flavor variations that use different beans and seasonings.
 We love it as a family, and I enjoy creating different flavor variations.

-- Make it yourself.
-Not only is it less expensive, but it also tastes far better.
+- Make hummus from scratch.
+Not only is it easy and less expensive, but it also tastes far better.
 Most store-bought varieties have a noticeable citric acid taste, or are too spicy for kids.
 Make it fresh, and you will also be able to adjust the seasonings as you like.

-- Refrigerate a portion, then freeze the remaining in portioned containers.
+- Make large batches.
+Refrigerate a portion, then freeze the remaining in portioned containers.
 Hummus freezes and thaws brilliantly!

 - Make hummus a meal!
 It’s not just for dipping with pitas and veggies!

 - Try hummus:

 - as a sandwich spread